bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 Woo!
 It gives a map with a bunch of paths.
 Let me example you each of these paths.
 The following descriptions are based on `overlay2` storage driver.

 1. `LowerDir` is the read-only file system for lower image layers.
-Any changes made to the file system are reflected to new file system of read-write container layer. `LowerDir` acts as a base file system.
+Any changes made to the file system are reflected in the new file system of the read-write container layer. `LowerDir` acts as a base file system.
 2. `UpperDir` is the read-write file system for the container layer where we can create and delete files and directories.
 Container layer changes are stored in this location.
 3. `MergedDir` is the merge of `LowerDir` and `UpperDir`.
-It gives the unified view of the file system for the container.
+It gives a unified view of the file system for the container.
 4. `WorkDir` is something `overlay2` driver uses for its internal operations such as copy-on-write process.

-As you can see `LowerDir` has to paths separated with `:`.
+As you can see `LowerDir` has two paths separated by `:`.

-First one is the path of lower image layer read-only file system.
+First one is the path of the lower image layer read-only file system.

 ```
 /var/lib/docker/overlay2/7cb62392ec2ace2c1ea07bbdee8c4976105f4f081531a29b7c5a0320aa5ae032-init/diff
 ```

-Second one is the path of lower image layer read-only file system after changes made by previous running containers.
+Second one is the path of the lower image layer read-only file system after changes made by previous running containers.

 ```
 /var/lib/docker/overlay2/71129bf0c1fb93d386d1abd9390e68eb08b64e65cb31186a0e710931359adb72/diff
 ```

-These two directories serve as base read-only file system for container layer read-write file system.
+These two directories serve as a base read-only file system for the container layer read-write file system.

 As we create a new file `testimonials.txt` in the container, let's peek into `UpperDir` to see this new file.
 Remember, this is on the docker host machine.